Before Your Colonoscopy

 - If you are on Coumadin, you must contact the doctor who manages your medication about whether it can be stopped for five days before, and possibly seven days after, the procedure.
-If there is a problem with stopping the medication, please let us know at (603) 650-5030 several days before your colonoscopy.
+If there is a problem with stopping the medication, please contact us several days before your colonoscopy.

 - Do not take any iron for one week before your procedure.

 If you have artificial heart valves, or a history of endocarditis (infection of the heart valves) contact your heart doctor to see if you need antibiotics before your colonoscopy.
 (If you need antibiotics before dental procedures, you may need to take them before your colonoscopy.)
 These antibiotics will be given by IV before the procedure, so you will need to arrive 30 minutes earlier than listed for your appointment.

 Two days before your colonoscopy, you may eat light meals that include fat-free clear soups; small portions of skinless chicken or turkey, fish, white bread, eggs, and plain noodles; and clear liquids.

 After breakfast on the day before your examination, you will be following a clear liquid diet (see "Cleansing preparation," below).

 You may not have any solid foods, including butter, cream, fruit, vegetables, seeds, or nuts.